FrankWang1/551Project/README.md

 # 551Project

 # left to do
-test 7 commmands, search, analytics for MySQL database. test search for firebase database
+test search, analytics for MySQL database. test search for firebase database

 # to change DB